CoderFemi/AlgorithmsDataStructures/README.md

 - **Multiple Pointers**: This pattern involves creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
 Useful for solving problems to derive minimal space complexity.
 - **Sliding Window**: This pattern involves creating a window which could be an array, or a number from one position to another.
 The window increases and closes based on specified conditions, and another window created.
 This pattern is useful for keeping track of a subset of data in an array or string.
 - **Divide and Conquer**: This pattern involves dividing a dataset into different chunks and performing a defined operation on each one separately.
 This is a valuable pattern for decreasing time complexity considerably.
 For instance, doing a binary search using this pattern has a time complexity of O(log n) instead of using a loop to iterate and find the item which has O(n).

+## RECURSION
+`Recursion` is a function calling itself.
+Some methods such as JSON.parse, JSON.stringify, document.getElementById are recursive functions.
+Recursion is usually a better alternative to iteration.
+A recursive function has two essential parts:
+* The base case - The point at which the function stops calling itself.
+* The variable inputs - The different inputs which are passed into the function each time it is called.

+A `recursion helper method` is an outer function that wraps the recursive function.
+This makes it possible to create variables within the outer function scope that help the recursive function carry out its duty.
+For example, an array can be defined which the RF will use to collect items.
+Using a helper method is more straightforward and easier to understand than `pure recursion` that contains all its variables within its scope.

+When using the pure recursion approach, the strategy is to find a way to collect items by using methods such as
+- slice, concat, or the spread operator to make copies of the collecting array before it is reset to an empty array.
+- For strings, slice, substr or substring are used to make copies of the string,
+- while for objects, Object.assign or the object spread operator is used.